-In addition to general planning and administrative work associated with delivering the Wake Transit Program implementation, there are three special studies anticipated to be conducted by CAMPO during FY 2021.
-Work on the Wake Transit Dashboard and the Wake Transit Vision Plan Extension began in FY 20 and are anticipated to be complete in FY 21.
-The BRT Expansion Major Investment Study will begin in FY 21 and is anticipated to be complete in FY 22.
+In addition to general planning and administrative work associated with delivering the Wake Transit Program implementation, there are two special studies anticipated to be conducted by CAMPO during FY 2021.
+Work on the both of these studies began in FY 20 and are anticipated to be complete in FY 21.